 Venezuela is currently the epicenter of the largest humanitarian crisis in Latin America.
-Once considered one of the richest countries in the region due to its oil reserves, over the past two decades it has moved toward the brink of economic collapse with conditions worsening rapidly since 2014.
+Once considered one of the richest countries in the region due to its oil reserves, Venezuela has moved toward the brink of economic collapse over the past two decades with conditions worsening rapidly since 2014.

-More recently, international organizations have been reporting chronic shortages in access to food, power, healthcare and access to jobs.
-The ongoing socio-economic and political crisis in Venezuela continues to result in severe gaps and shortages in basic service provision and has led to over 4 million displaced people.
-The forthcoming 2020 Humanitarian Needs Overview and Humanitarian Response Plan for Venezuela will estimate that there will be 7.5 million people in need this year.
+More recently, international organizations have been reporting chronic shortages in access to food, power, healthcare and jobs.
+The ongoing socio-economic and political crisis in Venezuela continues to result in severe gaps and shortages in basic service provision and has led to over 5 million displaced people.
+The 2020 Humanitarian Needs Overview and Humanitarian Response Plan for Venezuela estimates that there were 7 million people in need in 2019.
 Currently, an already fragile situation has only been exacerbated by the onset of the global COVID-19 pandemic as well.

 Local data can help better allocate resources to those who need it the most.
 However, local political conditions deter international aid organizations and NGOs from collecting this type of information.
-Due to this, there is a need for innovative solutions like Premise to help local organizations get the data they so desperately need.
+Because of this, there is a need for innovative solutions like Premise to help local organizations get the data they so desperately need.

 Premise’s proprietary data includes a series of surveys on a variety of topics that helps to paint a picture of daily life in each of our country networks.
 The newest versions of these surveys have been collecting data on a monthly basis since January 1, 2020.
-In this blog, we will examine Premise’s data on key themes such as government, law enforcement, livelihood, healthcare and food security through the lens of gender to help understand the current situation in Venezuela.
-This is in line with a larger initiative from UNOCHA to increase the gender-based analysis of data in the humanitarian space as a critical means of understanding impacts and assuring equitable service delivery.
+In this blog, we will examine Premise’s data on key themes such as government, law enforcement, livelihoods, healthcare and food security through the lens of gender to help understand the current situation in Venezuela.
+This is in line with a larger initiative from UNOCHA to increase the gender-based analysis of data in the humanitarian space as a critical means to understand impacts and assure equitable service delivery.
 We also hope to demonstrate whether or not COVID-19 has indeed acted as an amplifier of the humanitarian crisis.

-Government and Law Enforcement Negative Sentiments Show a Spike Due COVID-19
+Government and Law Enforcement Negative Sentiments Show a Spike Due to COVID-19

-One relevant learning is that 71% of contributors disagree or strongly disagree that their national and local governments are establishing public policies that enable a satisfactory standard of living for citizens and that the government is providing vital services such as clean water and reliable electricity in a satisfactory manner.
-In March 2020, there is a noticeable spike in negative sentiment responses possibly suggesting that the onset of the Coronavirus pandemic only served to strengthen an already pessimistic view of the government’s ability to enact effective responses to the needs of the public.
+One relevant learning is that 71% of contributors disagree or strongly disagree that their national and local governments are establishing public policies that enable a satisfactory standard of living for citizens and that the government is providing vital services, such as clean water and reliable electricity, in a satisfactory manner.
+In March 2020, there was a noticeable spike in negative sentiment responses possibly suggesting that the onset of the coronavirus pandemic only served to strengthen an already pessimistic view of the government’s ability to enact effective responses to the needs of the public.

-Data Suggests Gender Disparities On Social Equality, Jobs and Livelihoods Continue
+Data Suggests Gender Disparities Continue on Social Equality, Jobs and Livelihoods

 Premise has collected just over 45,600 surveys on the topic of gender and social equality, as well as jobs and livelihoods, since January 1, 2020.

-Men Report More Positive Career Opportunities Than Women
+Men Report More Positive Career Opportunities and Outlooks Than Women

 Women Report a Higher Dissatisfaction with the Economy than Men

 A similar pattern emerged when looking at sentiments on the Venezuelan economy.
-Overall, over half of respondents said they were dissatisfied or very dissatisfied with current economic conditions, 64% disagreed or strongly disagreed with that there were enough good quality jobs available, and 80% of people felt that over the past year the number of people asking for food or money in public had increased or greatly increased over the past year.
-Women’s responses on average were 4 to 12 percent higher when it came to dissatisfaction with the economy, for example, 70% of women thought there were not enough good paying jobs as compared to 58% of men.
+Overall, over half of respondents said they were dissatisfied or very dissatisfied with current economic conditions, 64% disagreed or strongly disagreed that there were enough good quality jobs available, and 80% of people felt that the number of people asking for food or money in public had increased or greatly increased over the past year.
+Women’s responses on average were 4 to 12 percent higher when it came to dissatisfaction with the economy.
+For example, 70% of women thought there were not enough well paying jobs in comparison to 58% of men.

 Food Security and Access to Healthcare in Turmoil for Venezuelans

 Before the pandemic hit, due to the ongoing humanitarian situation, the Venezuelan health system was already in crisis.
-Many countries, like the United States and Spain, seen to have robust healthcare systems are currently struggling with the burden of addressing COVID-19 so it is imperative that we pay particular attention to countries that are even less equipped to handle this threat to public health.
+Many countries are currently struggling with the burden of addressing COVID-19, so it is imperative that we pay particular attention to countries that are even less equipped to handle this threat to public health.